The “Rabbit Rule” is a commonly taught spelling rule that addresses the double consonant in words like “rabbit” and “parrot”.

 Lisel Nielsen, Utah, US Edublox Online Tutor March 12, 2020

-Life-changing: A child with severe dyslexia improves from the 1st to the 55th percentile in reading!
+Video: Student with severe dyslexia improves from the 1st to the 55th percentile!

 Kimberly, US Edublox Online Tutor May 23, 2019